maaviles/UXEnightclass.BuildHTMLDoc/readme.md

-# UXEnightclass assignment - Build an HTML Document
+# UXE - Build an HTML Document

-For this section of the course, students will be required to create a single page Web Site that incorporates best practices for HTML and now apply CSS styling.
+For this section of the course, students will be required to create a single page Web Site that incorporates best practices for building an HTML document.

 ## Submitting assignments